 Tenses

-Arcadia distinguishes between five verb tenses:
+Arcadia distinguishes between four verb tenses:

 - Three timed tenses (anchored in past, present, or future)